8 Top Data Catalog Use Cases Intrinsic to Data-Led Enterprises

 A data catalog leveraging active metadata allows organizations to continuously and automatically add crucial context to data by auto-classifying assets and auto-generating business glossaries.

 Such business glossaries go beyond simple definitions to include synonyms, antonyms, categories, classification types, linked assets, and much more.
 This means you can instantly answer questions like, “What does this data asset mean?” or “How do I know what Y in this report stands for?”

 Smarter onboarding and training

 A data catalog helps new hires get up to speed quickly through its searchable glossary, saved queries, and more.
-It allows everyone to understand what every detail within a data set means, reducing dependencies and helps teams use data in the same way.
+It allows everyone to understand what every detail within a data set means, reducing dependencies and helping teams use data in the same way.

-This allows you to scale knowledge throughout the organization as you grow so employees can quickly pick up the terms and processes relevant to their role.
-This is much more efficient than relying on dependencies with other team members and crossing your fingers there will be no timing mishaps related to departmental shifts or turnover.
+This allows you to scale knowledge throughout the organization as you grow so employees can quickly pick up the terms and processes relevant to their roles.
+This is much more efficient than relying on dependencies with other team members and crossing your fingers that there will be no timing mishaps related to departmental shifts or turnover.

 A Demo of Atlan Data Catalog Use Cases